howieliang/IIP1920/README.md

-# Interactive Intelligent Products
+# DBB220 Interactive Intelligent Products - TU Eindhoven

 **Responsible Lecturer: Dr. Rong-Hao Liang** *Assistant Professor, Future Everyday Group, Industrial Design, TU Eindhoven* *Assistant Professor, Signal Processing Systems Group, Electrical Engineering, TU Eindhoven* *Homepage: http://www.ronghaoliang.me/*

-**Teaching Assistants:**
-Dr. Zengrong Guo, *Post-doc Researcher, Future Everyday Group, Industrial Design, TU Eindhoven* Ruben van Dijk, *PhD candidate, Future Everyday Group, Industrial Design, TU Eindhoven*

 ----------
 **Sensors** not only enable the interactivity of products but also generate data. **Machine intelligence** leverages computational power and data to empower further the product to deal with design problems involved prediction, decision, and adaptation.
 This course aims to help the students understand the main paradigms in sensing, data collection, signal processing, and machine learning to apply them in meaningful design solutions of **intelligent interactive products**.

 ![An Interactive Intelligent Product](https://paper-attachments.dropbox.com/s_2872065C7B1453917D680BF73E65026F47C98466B9BC5AC6E5A3A3247AFA79E1_1590905704193_image.png)

 The course combine theories and practices.
 Through a series of lectures and workshops, you will learn the principle and functionality of the sensors and machine intelligence.
 You will develop the ability to use these signal processing methods and machine learning algorithms to deal with everyday life problems where real-world complexity, uncertainty, and changing conditions make the use of these technical solutions a necessity.
 Understanding the type of problems that really will benefit from the utilization of signal processing methods and machine learning algorithms and creating realistic scenarios of use is equally important.

 [**Arduino**](https://www.arduino.cc/)**,** [**Processing**](https://processing.org/), and [**Weka**](https://www.cs.waikato.ac.nz/~ml/weka/) are used as the development platform.
 Ready available example codes are available in [**Github repository**](https://github.com/howieliang/IIP1920), so you don’t have to implement the algorithms from scratch.

 ![Course Overview: Topics Covered in Interactive Intelligent Products](https://paper-attachments.dropbox.com/s_2872065C7B1453917D680BF73E65026F47C98466B9BC5AC6E5A3A3247AFA79E1_1590991337954_image.png)